2024-2025 Academic Catalog

 MTH 204.
 Mathematical Concepts I. 3 Hours

 First course of a two-semester sequence designed for pre-service teachers.
-Concepts necessary for an understanding of the structure of arithmetic and its algorithms, number patterns, sets, problem solving, percent, relation and proportion, use of calculators.
+Concepts necessary for an understanding of the structure of arithmetic and its algorithms, number patterns, problem solving, fractions, percent, and proportions.
 Prerequisite(s): One year of high school algebra; one year of high school geometry.

 MTH 205.
 Mathematical Concepts II.
 3 Hours

 Continuation of MTH 204- a two semester sequence designed for pre-service teachers.
-Topics include probability, representing and interpreting data, the metric system, elementary geometry, geometric patterns, coordinate geometry, algebra and geometry, transformations, computer literacy.
+Topics include probability, representing and interpreting data, the metric system, elementary geometry, geometric patterns, coordinate geometry, algebra and geometry, and transformations.
 Prerequisite(s): MTH 204.

 MTH 207.
 Introduction to Statistics.
 3 Hours